Closing on Property with Clear Legal Terms

 After the deed is recorded, the new owner holds legal title and can use, sell, or mortgage the property.
 If a special warranty deed was used, the grantor only warrants against claims that arose during their period of ownership.
 If a general warranty deed was used, the grantor warrants against all claims, regardless of when they originated.
 If a quitclaim deed was used, the grantor makes no warranties at all.

 The attorney also advises on deeds used in specific situations, such as transferring property to a trust, dividing property in a divorce, or avoiding foreclosure through a deed in lieu.
-Each type of deed serves a distinct legal function and carries different levels of risk and protection for both parties.

 Questions About Deeds and Property Transfers Are Normal